-If one attorney files an APO application on time, how much time does that attorney have in an AD/CVD investigation to add other attorneys to the list of persons with access to BPI?
+If one attorney files his APO application on time, how much time does he or she have in an AD/CVD investigation to add other attorneys to the list of persons with access to BPI?

-In an AD/CVD investigation, the attorney who has filed a timely application can have colleagues submit APO applications at any time up until five (5) days before the posthearing briefs are due in a final phase or full five-year review (or the postconference briefs in a preliminary phase of the investigation).
-The attorney who filed on time must be designated the "lead authorized applicant," and that attorney will be the only one to receive service of BPI under the APO.
+In an AD/CVD investigation, the attorney who has filed a timely application can have colleagues submit APO applications at any time up until five (5) days before the posthearing briefs are due in a final phase or full five-year review (or the postconference briefs in a preliminary phase investigation).
+The attorney who filed on time must be designated the "lead authorized applicant," and will be the only one to receive service of BPI under the APO.

-What should I do if either the authorized applicant or a support person subject to the APO leaves the law firm before the final determination, e.g., between the preliminary and final phases of the AD/CVD investigation, or when the authorized applicant or support person is transferred within the firm and is no longer participating in the investigation?
+What should be done if either the authorized applicant or a support person subject to the APO leaves the law firm before the final determination, e.g., between the preliminary and final phases, or when the authorized applicant or support person is transferred within the firm and is no longer participating in the investigation?

 Under the APO, an authorized applicant must report any changes that affect the representations made in the application for access to APO.
-Authorized applicants who end participation in an investigation (or similarly in a full five-year review) must notify the Commission in writing of that fact and certify that they no longer possess any BPI/CBI disclosed under APO.
+The authorized applicant who ends participation in an investigation must notify the Commission in writing of that fact and certify that she/he no longer possesses any BPI/CBI disclosed under APO.